glitchOn/EDA_FlightData/README.md

 - Dominant delay drivers (e.g., late aircraft vs weather vs NAS) and cancellation patterns.
 - Worst routes and a correlation heatmap to spot co-movement between delay types.

+## Research questions (answer these in your submission)
+- When are delays worst? (hour/time-of-day)
+- Which airlines and routes drive the most delays?
+- What causes dominate delays and cancellations?
+- How much worse are the worst routes vs the network average?

 ## Methodology & checks
 - Phase 1: load + basic profiling (shape, head/tail, describe).
 - Phase 2: cleaning + features: drop rows missing both dep/arr delay unless cancelled; fill delay reason NAs with 0; fill cancellation codes with `Not_Cancelled`; parse dates; derive `hour_of_day`, `time_of_day`, `is_delayed`, `route`, `is_weekend`.